luciogutierrez/iron-hack-final-project/README.md

 ![Marvel](./imgs/marvel.png)

+# Ironhack final project

-# Project: Marvel API data request
+# Name: Marvel Comics's data analysis

 ## Overview

-The goal of the project is successfully obtain a response, request data from Marvel API and convert it into a Pandas data frame and finally export it as a CSV file.
+The project's goal is get data from Marvel API and use python to deploy a webpage showing statistic information about Marvel's world, including a Machine Learning Model to classify several comics related groups.

----

 ## Technical Requirements
 * Obtain data from **Marvel's API** using requests library.